RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ### **Sensor Integration**
 #### **How will sensor data be used in the code?**
 - **TurtleBot 4 Sensors:**
-    - **LIDAR & Depth Camera:** Used for SLAM-based navigation, object detection, and obstacle avoidance.
+    - **LIDAR & Depth Camera:** Used for object detection, localization, and obstacle avoidance.
     - **IMU (Inertial Measurement Unit):** Helps improve localization and detect unexpected collisions.
     - **Wheel rotation tracker:** For the localization of turtlebot.